MarissaSalcido/IAE-Project4/README.md

    - By clicking on each products image, you will be led to a detailed product description
    - At the bottom of the Catalog page, it shows the 5 most recent books viewed.
 3. Product Description Page(s) (from the catalog)
-   - Includes book description, price, format, etc and a product code below the title (needed to purchase book)
+   - Includes book description, price, format, etc and a product code below the title
    - Contains a field to purchase an x quantity of books
 4. Cart
    - Displays a list of all items in the shopping cart and shows a subtotal